wp-plugins/cr-post2pingfm/readme.txt

 1. Upload `cr-post2pingfm` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings &raquo; CR Post2Pingfm and fill in your Ping.fm [Application Key]: http://ping.fm/key/ (Ping.fm Application Key)
+1. Go to Settings » CR Post2Pingfm and fill in your Ping.fm [Application Key]: http://ping.fm/key/ (Ping.fm Application Key)

 == Frequently Asked Questions ==

+=Question 1=
+...No question at the moment.

 == Screenshots ==

 1. This is where you fill in the Application Key